Domush/CNC-firmware-for-TFT35-Touchscreens/README.md

 ### Vx.x.25
 - change character encoding from GBK to UTF-8, compatible with new languages
 - add "Preheat" menu for one button preheating(PLA, PETG, ABS)
-- add command for Bltouch in "ABL"(automatic leveling) menu
+- add command for ROUTER_OFF in "ABL"(automatic leveling) menu
 - add More "menu" in printing (set RGB color, extrude for change filament, etc...)
 - Rearranged the "Settings" menu
   - add silent mode(disable the buzzer)